narahiero/CTLib/Contributing.md

 - The order of access modifiers  should be: `public`, `protected`, then `private`.

-- The order of member declarations should be: static functions, constructors and destructor, operator overloads, functions, static variables, then variables.
+- The order of member declarations should be: compile-time constants, static functions, constructors and destructor, operator overloads, functions, static variables, then variables.

 - The Qt `signal` should be between `public` and `protected` when applicable.